Theawesomeboophis/UndeadPeopleTileset/README.md

 ## Prerequisites

 This tileset always updating to content from latest experimental version of the game.
-Latest game version can be download here https://cataclysmdda.org/experimental/
+Latest game version can be downloaded here https://cataclysmdda.org/experimental/

 ## Installing